 Create New Elements in Configuration Data Using the Junos XML Protocol

-In a Junos XML protocol session with a device running Junos OS, to create new configuration elements (hierarchy levels or configuration objects), a client application includes the basic tag elements, formatted ASCII statements, configuration mode commands, or JSON objects described in Creating, Modifying, or Deleting Configuration Elements Using the Junos XML Protocol.
+A Junos XML protocol client application can create new configuration elements (hierarchy levels or configuration objects) on devices running Junos OS or devices running Junos OS Evolved.
+A client application first includes the basic tag elements, formatted ASCII statements, configuration mode commands, or JSON objects described in Create, Modify, or Delete Configuration Elements Using the Junos XML Protocol.

 <configuration>